Updated on October 14, 2025 05:27:40 PM

 The Prevention of Sexual Harassment (POSH) Act, 2013, is an important legislation safeguarding employees, especially the female workforce, from harassment in the workplace.
-Part of this law includes a yearly POSH return to be filed by organizations of 10 or more members.
+Part of this law includes an Annual POSH return to be filed by organizations of 10 or more members.
 This return filing shall ensure that businesses and institutions take responsibility for preventing and redressing workplace harassment and should therefore be submitted to the prescribed District Officer.

 Adherence to the POSH Act in Meghalaya is imperative because the state has several growing sectors such as government services, education, healthcare, and private enterprises.
 The annual POSH return contains a summary of the compliance activities undertaken by an organization, including the number of complaints received, their status of resolution, and actions taken for sensitization and training programs.